-May 15, 2018 – Star Jones inspired 237 University of Houston Law Center graduates to speak truth to power at a commencement ceremony Friday at NRG Arena.
+May 15, 2018 – Star Jones urged 237 University of Houston Law Center graduates to uphold the highest standards of the profession at a commencement ceremony Friday at NRG Arena.
 The graduating class included 193 J.D. candidates and 44 graduates of the Law Center's LL.M. program.

 Jones, a 1986 alumna of the Law Center, is the President of the Professional Diversity Network (PDN), an internet software and services company that develops and operates online networking opportunities for professionals and employers seeking to hire women, minorities, veterans, LGBT and disabled professionals.